-8. Underpin professional learning and dialogue with evidence and expertise
+8. Underpin CPD and dialogue with evidence and expertise

 To be relevant and effective, dialogue must be driven by evidence from the classroom and academic research.
 Expert input can be important for gaining critical perspective, imagining alternative possibilities and becoming acquainted with others’ practices.

-A school’s professional learning culture should be driven by the culture they want to see in their classrooms and vice versa.
+Your school’s professional development culture should be driven by the culture you want to see in your classrooms and vice versa.
 Take collaboration, creativity, communication and critical thinking.
-If we want our learners to embrace these skills then we need to model this in our own professional learning.
+If you want your learners to embrace these skills then you need to model this in our own professional development.